 Upper eyelid surgery is a cosmetic surgery procedure to gently lift and rejuvenate sagging upper lids.
 While it is usually performed for cosmetic reasons, if the drooping upper eyelids are obstructing your vision, it may be a medical necessity to undergo this surgery.

 During your initial consultation, the surgeon will discuss the cost aspects so that you can make an informed choice.
-Oculoplastic & reconstructive surgeon Dr. Tanya Khan provides safe and proven eye care procedures to patients in Austin, Dallas, Texas, and surrounding locations.
+Oculoplastic & reconstructive surgeon Dr. Tanya Khan provides safe and proven eye care procedures to patients in Plano, Dallas, Texas, and surrounding locations.

 Factors Affecting the Cost